Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Discussion

-Beyond the characteristic $1/K$ scaling in the squeezed bispectrum, we note that EP violation can also be observed as an enhanced growth of structure~\cite{Bottaro:2023wkd, Bottaro:2024pcb}.
-Although stronger constraints are possible, the downside is that it comes at the cost of detailed modelling of structure formation and the linear growth factor.
+Aside from the characteristic $1/K$ scaling in the squeezed bispectrum, EP violation can also be observed as an enhanced growth of structure~\citep{Bottaro:2023wkd, Bottaro:2024pcb}.
+While this yields stronger constraints it comes at the cost of detailed modelling of structure formation and the linear growth factor.
 In contrast, the $1/K$ scaling provides a more universal signature that is robust to complications such as nonlinear evolution, baryonic physics, and redshift-space distortions.
 This robustness makes the $1/K$ scaling approach particularly attractive for extracting signatures of EP violation from galaxy survey data, as it does not require the kind of detailed modelling needed for growth-based methods.

 In this work we attempted to incorporate trispectrum information through the auto-spectrum of the displacement estimator, but found it provides minimal additional constraining power for an EP violation detection through the pole.
-This is interesting, as our estimator exhibits a noise scaling on large scales similar to the matter estimation derived from kSZ tomography Ref.~\cite{Smith:2018bpn} (see Figure \ref{fig:qevariance}), which can be understood from the similar form of their squeezed-limit responses~\eqref{eq:responseofinterest}~\cite{Rizzo:2017zow, Smith:2018bpn}.
-However, a crucial difference is that while the matter estimation from the kSZ tomography is unbiased (assuming perfect knowledge of the filtering power spectra), our displacement estimator is biased, with the bias scaling identically to the variance; our estimator is a poor tracer of matter, trying to look for a very small signal given by the anti-symmetric shift.
+This is noteworthy because on large scales our estimator exhibits a noise scaling similar to that of matter estimation derived from kSZ tomography~\citep{Smith:2018bpn}; see Figure \ref{fig:qevariance}.
+This can be understood from the similar form of their squeezed-limit responses~\eqref{eq:responseofinterest}~\citep{Rizzo:2017zow, Smith:2018bpn}.
+However, whereas matter estimation from kSZ tomography is unbiased (assuming perfect knowledge of the filtering power spectra), our displacement estimator is biased, with the bias and variance sharing the same scale dependence.
 This unfavourable scaling explains why the variance reduction at large scales does not translate into improved constraints, unlike in kSZ applications where the estimator remains unbiased.
-Nevertheless, trispectrum information could prove useful in other contexts, e.g.\ when considering third-order bias parameters, here ignored (e.g.\ Refs.~\cite{Darwish:2020prn, Baumann:2021ykm}).
+Nevertheless, trispectrum information could prove useful in other contexts, for example when including third-order bias parameters \citep[e.g.][]{Darwish:2020prn, Baumann:2021ykm}, which we neglect here.